 Minowa is located on the north-western slopes of Mt Adatara in Inawashiro town, Fukushima Prefecture.
 Areas of the ski courses go directly about the tunnel the Tsuchiyu Bypass road (Route 115).
 There are a few tree run ungroomed courses.
-Minowa likes to be the first ski hill in the region to open each season, aiming for a mid-November opening (with the help of artificial snow).
+Minowa likes to be the first ski hill in the region to open each season, aiming for a late November opening (with the help of artificial snow).

 Fukushima Prefecture is composed of three main regions - the Hamadori region to the east (including the Pacific Ocean coastline), the Nakadori region (the central area) and the Aizu region (the Western mountainous region).
 Many of the ski and snowboard resorts in the prefecture are found on or near Mt Bandai and Mt Adatara to the north of Lake Inawashiro.
 Most of the others can be found scattered across the western region of the Aizu region or to the south-west of Lake Inawashiro.